French 400/500 ~ German 400/500 ~ Spanish 400/500

 evaluation and adaptation of textbooks and materials for communicative language teaching

-Students will participate in discussion, work with case studies, research issues in foreign language education using current professional journals and books, subscribe to and participate in the FLTEACH listserv, join professional organizations (FLAVA, VATESOL, AAT's, ACTFL), use the internet to access teaching materials and cultural information, develop a portfolio of their writing and curriculum planning, observe in target language classrooms, and engage in self-evaluation.
+Students will participate in discussion, work with case studies, research issues in foreign language education using current professional journals and books, subscribe to and participate in the FLTEACH listserv, join professional organizations (FLAVA, VATESOL, AAT's, ACTFL, TESOL), use the internet to access teaching materials and cultural information, develop a professional portfolio, observe in target language classrooms, and engage in self-evaluation.

 completion of the course, the teacher candidate will:

-create long-range and daily lesson plans that integrate the National Foreign Language Standards and the National ESL Standards with state or district guidelines.
-(1, 3, 4, 8)
+create long-range and daily lesson plans that integrate the National Foreign Language Standards or the National ESL Standards with state or district guidelines.
+(1, 2, 5, 7)

-plan and execute lessons that incorporate the five areas of reading instruction: phonemic awareness, phonics, fluency, vocabulary and text comprehension (1, 3, 4, 5, 8)
+plan and execute lessons that incorporate the five areas of reading instruction: phonemic awareness, phonics, fluency, vocabulary and text comprehension.
+(1, 2, 4, 5, 7)

-plan and execute lessons to reinforce the “Comparisons” Goal of the National Standards; specifically using the similarities and differences between first- and second-language reading in teaching reading skills (1, 3, 4, 6, 8)
+plan and execute lessons to reinforce the “Comparisons” Goal of the National Standards; specifically using the similarities and differences between first- and second-language reading in teaching reading skills.
+(1, 2, 5, 6, 7)

 University Conceptual Framework Competencies